PrismaPhonic/dotfiles-osx/README.md

 These are my dotfiles for getting my environment setup on OSX.

+# Preparation

+Before you start make sure you setup 8 workspaces, turn on the key commands manually to switch between workspaces, and disable SIP protection (reboot into recovery)

 # Installing programs

 To install all programs just run the `install-programs.sh` script: